wbamberg/idl-reference/docs/nsIUDPSocket.md

 This method initializes a UDP socket, and binds it to a particular
 local address (and hence a particular local network interface).

-@param aAddr
-       The address to which this UDP socket should be bound.
-@param aAddressReuse
-       If true, the socket is allowed to be bound to an address that is
-       already in use.
-Default is true.

 #### Parameters ####